Related Subjects:

 - Seizures or epilepsy, which may be difficult to control.

-- Cardiac rhabdomyomas (benign tumors of the heart), particularly in infancy.
+- Cardiac rhabdomyomas (benign tumours of the heart), particularly in infancy.

-- Brain tumors, such as subependymal giant cell astrocytomas (SEGAs), which may cause hydrocephalus if they obstruct CSF flow.
+- Brain tumours, such as subependymal giant cell astrocytomas (SEGAs), which may cause hydrocephalus if they obstruct CSF flow.

 - Learning disabilities and intellectual impairment.